badrap/about.badrap.io/gov/questions.md

 ### Focus on Businesses

 * Critical Infrasturcture Enterprises need to pay themselves for the access to vulnerability information.
-Government should have no part in it.
+The government should have no part in it.
 * Large Enterprises need to pay themselves for the access to the vulnerability information.
 * Small & Medium businesses need to pay themselves for the access to the vulnerability information.

 ### Focus on Security Researcher

-In Badrap context, the Security Resercher refers to anyone with the knowledge of security issues in network assets (IP-addresses, domain names, emails).
+In Badrap context, the Security Researcher refers to anyone with the knowledge of security issues in network assets (IP-addresses, domain names, emails).

-* It is important that anyone with the knowledge about security vulnerabilities should have low barrier to make their findings available to the ones having those vulnerabilities
+* It is important that anyone with the knowledge about security vulnerabilities should have low barrier to making their findings available to the ones having those vulnerabilities

 ### Current Efforts and Desired State

 Y/N

-* We conduct cyber awareness campaigns aimed to citizens
+* We conduct cyber awareness campaigns aimed at citizens
-* We conduct cyber awareness campaigns aimed to businesses
+* We conduct cyber awareness campaigns aimed at businesses
 * We make our threat intelligence available for the network owners
-* We ask the network ownders (for example ISPs) to forward our information to who it may concern
+* We ask the network owners (for example ISPs) to forward our information to who it may concern
 * We aim to scale up our reach significantly
 * We believe a technical solution designed for maximum reach would help a lot
 * We believe that better messaging designed to expand the scope beyond security professional would help a lot

 ## Budgetary

-We intentd to keep the service free for individuals.
+We intend to keep the service free for individuals.
 This section collects feedback for different alternatives to fund the technology and in future to compensate the future security researchers.

-* Given that our requirements (technical and/or our own resourcing) would be met, my organization's budget would allow:
+* Given that our requirements (technical and/or our own resourcing) would be met, my organisation's budget would allow:
   * sponsoring a third party service where netizens could check their vulnerabilities
   * providing (paying) a service where netizens could check their vulnerabilities
   * assigning bounties for the security researchers (the following year)